What are the 5 dance skills that you think are most important for your students to learn?

 5.)
 Improvise Authentically – When students in any genre or style find an improvisational style that is most true to them, they learn more about their own alignment and placement, technical abilities, and choreographic style!
 Becoming a competent, authentic improviser in the dance studio can instill a sense of empowerment, spontaneity, and confidence in their daily lives as well.

 - The Challenge: Too often, improvisation becomes an outlet for a student’s favorite physical tricks.
 To improvise authentically, however, students must find a more organic movement expression that goes beyond leaps and turns.

 - My Advice: My favorite tips for improvisation can be found in this blog post!
-You might also be interest in The Holistic Collection of Dance Improvisation Prompts & Activities, with 25 ready to use improv exercises to promote students’ technical, artistic, and social-emotional growth.
+You might also be interested in The Holistic Collection of Dance Improvisation Prompts & Activities, with 25 ready to use improv exercises to promote students’ technical, artistic, and social-emotional growth.